chaoge525/soafee_demo/documentation/tools.rst

 * License and copyright header validation
     This check validates the inclusion of correctly formatted copyright and license headers for relevant project files.
+* Yocto layer compatibility validation
+    This check validates the Yocto layers provided by the meta-ewaol repository using the Yocto Project's yocto-check-layer script.
 * Python code quality validation
     This check ensures that all Python files within the project are compliant with the code-style conventions in PEP8 as validated by the pycodestyle